Here’s a quick test that most people fail at their workplace:

 So the next time your workplace has a fire drill, encourage employees take it seriously.
 Pay attention to the roles assigned during an emergency.
 Help others know who the backups are in case of an absence and provide reminders about the locations of fire extinguishers, emergency exits and first aid kits.

 Human factors training can help in emergency preparedness by allowing employees to identify the states they’re in (like rushing and complacency) and reduce the number of errors they commit because of them.
-Sign up for the next free intro webinar to learn how this type of training can help out when there’s an emergency, and can improve your company’s safety performance in other areas too.
+Register for one of our free on-demand webinars to learn how this type of training can help out when there’s an emergency and can improve your company’s safety performance in other areas too.